sendinblue/APIv3-csharp-library/docs/ResellerApi.md

             var apiInstance = new ResellerApi();
             var childAuthKey = childAuthKey_example;  // string | auth key of reseller's child
-            var addChildDomain = new AddChildDomain(); // AddChildDomain | Sender domain to add for a specific child account
+            var addChildDomain = new AddChildDomain(); // AddChildDomain | Sender domain to add for a specific child account.
+This will not be displayed to the parent account.

             try
             {